csirick2020/Kalshi_API_Project/README.md

 ---

 Capabilites of either program include:
+(Update 03/30/24: The 'standard' Kalshi_API_Client_v1.py program now includes the ability to sell contracts at a profit (i.e. "take profit" functionality).
+I will be implementing this into the interactive version soon.)
 -Logging the user in
 -Showing the exchange status and whether trading is currently active
 -Displaying the user's portfolio balance